cunnie/cunnie.github.io/content/post/concourse_on_k8s-1.md

 ### Updates/Errata

+**2022-01-02** Pointed out that the modifications to the terraform configuration enable the creation of a Zonal cluster, which qualifies for the GKE free tier.

+**2021-09-30** Added an additional reference for those interested in deploying to AWS.

 **2021-09-16** Added two additional references for more complete/more automated ways to spin up Concourse on GKE.

-**2021-09-30** Added an additional reference for those interested in deploying to AWS.

 ### Footnotes